soitgoes511/soitgoes511.github.io/_posts/2022-12-05-remote_work.markdown

 decided to take the children and relocate to France.
 My wife is French, so this was not a random choice.
-Other factors in our decision were, my wife has a large family in France (our daughter is severely handicapped so the family support is a great help), the area of France we were moving to (now live in) is much safer than Dallas, Texas for my children to grow up in, and finally, I realized that my work was just that, work.
+Other factors in our decision were, my wife has a large family in France (our daughter is severely handicapped so the family support is a great help), the area of France we were moving to (now live in) is much safer than Dallas, Texas (where we were living) for my children to grow up, and finally, I realized that my work was just that, work.
 I was payed very well, I was given the tools to create great things and was left alone for the most part to be autonomous, but it really didn't feel like anyone cared anymore.
 So, after some introspection I decided that money isn't everything and why not take the plunge and move.
 I will find another job where people